-- 1. Ensure the quality, accuracy and completeness of biological assessment reports prepared to determine potential project impacts, per the California Environmental Quality Act (CEQA). - 2.
+- 1. Ensure the quality, accuracy and completeness of biological assessment reports prepared to determine potential project impacts within County Parks owned and/or managed properties. - 2.
 Aid in staff's efficient and consistent review of documents and associated maps from different consultants. - 3.
-Provide adequate information to make appropriate planning decisions and to make determinations regarding conformance with applicable regulations. - 4.
+Provide adequate information to make appropriate planning decisions and to make determinations regarding conformance with applicable regulations including CEQA. - 4.
 Increase the efficiency of the environmental review process and avoid unnecessary delays.
 These standards must be adhered to for the preparation of any Biological Assessments for use by the San Mateo County Parks Department pursuant to CEQA Section 15064 (Determining Significant Impacts).
 The Parks Department reserves the right to reject any report submitted that does not meet the standards, content and format requirements outlined herein.

 The Biological Assessment (BA) must thoroughly report on the biological resources present on a project site.
-The information contained in a BA must be sufficient to make a determination about whether impacts are significant and whether impacts can be mitigated to a level of less than significant through a Mitigated Negative Declaration or whether an EIR is necessary.
+In some cases this information will be used to make a CEQA determination by County Parks.
+Therefore the information contained in a BA must be sufficient to make a determination about whether impacts are significant and whether impacts can be mitigated to a level of less than significant through a Mitigated Negative Declaration or whether an EIR is necessary.
 When there is potential for listed endangered or threatened species to occur or where wetland delineation is required to determine the extent of wetland habitat, additional study may be needed to make CEQA findings.
 In these cases the BA may be considered incomplete until the additional surveys or analysis is performed.